Sofia Polgar

-Sofia Polgar (Polgár Zsófia, /hu/, סופיה פולגר; born November 2, 1974) is a Hungarian and Israeli chess player, teacher, and artist.
+Sofia Polgar (Note: Polgár Zsófia, /hu/; סופיה פולגר) (born November 2, 1974) (Note: As she uses the anglicized form of her name on her website, it is assumed this is the form she prefers.
+In Hungarian, she is sometimes known by the familiar form Zsófi.) is a Hungarian-Israeli chess player, teacher, and artist.
 She holds the FIDE titles of International Master (IM) and Woman Grandmaster (WGM).
 A former chess prodigy, she is the middle sister of two Grandmasters, Susan and Judit.
 She has played for Hungary in four Chess Olympiads, winning two team gold medals, one team silver, three individual golds, and one individual bronze.